Harold (film)

-Harold is a 2008 American comedy film co-written by Greg Fields and T. Sean Shannon, starring Spencer Breslin in the titular role, Cuba Gooding Jr., Nikki Blonsky, Ally Sheedy and Stella Maeve.
+Harold is a 2008 American comedy film co-written by Greg Fields and T. Sean Shannon, starring Spencer Breslin in the title role, Cuba Gooding Jr., Nikki Blonsky, Ally Sheedy and Stella Maeve.
 It is Shannon's first full-length feature film and is partially adapted from his earlier short film, which itself was adapted from one of his Saturday Night Live sketches.
 It was also released six years after the death of Greg Fields.

 Harold was filmed in August 2007 in and around Great Neck, Long Island, New York, and received a limited release on July 11, 2008, in Los Angeles, Miami, and New York City.

 Plot

 Harold Clemens is a 16-year-old boy with early male pattern baldness.
-Harold seems to cope all right in his hometown of Douglas, until his mom, Maureen, announces that the family is moving to a new house in Fredericksburg due to a promotion at her job.
-Harold panics, because he had somewhat fit in with everyone at his old school, despite his baldness.
+He copes all right in his hometown of Douglas, until his mom, Maureen, announces that the family is moving to a new house in Fredericksburg due to a promotion at her job.

-When he arrives in his new house, Harold is met by an elderly new neighbor, Maude, who assumes Harold is older because of his baldness, and starts flirting with him.
-Harold starts at his new school, and because he initially wears a hat into class, he is seemingly accepted, especially by a girl, Evelyn, whom he briefly flirts with.
-When the teacher, Ms. Vicki Norris, notices him wearing a hat, he is forced to take it off, thus revealing that he is bald.
+When he arrives in his new house, Harold is met by an elderly neighbor, Maude, who assumes Harold is older because of his baldness and flirts with him.
+Harold starts at his new school, and because he initially wears a hat, he is seemingly accepted, especially by a girl, Evelyn, whom he briefly flirts with.
+When the teacher notices him wearing a hat, he is forced to take it off, revealing that he is bald.
 Instantly he is ostracized by the other students, including Evelyn, and especially the school bullies—including the ringleader, Brad Denison.

-Harold sees that some of the students ride go-karts to school, including Brad, and he asks his mother for one for his birthday; however, he instead receives a battery powered riding cart (the kind elderly people use) given to them by Maude, who had recently bought a newer model for herself.
-Harold is disappointed, but uses it anyway.
+Harold sees that some of the students ride go-karts to school, including Brad, and he asks his mother for one for his birthday; however, he instead receives a battery—powered riding cart like the kind that elderly people ride.

 Harold's older sister, Shelley, has started high school in the new town as an immensely popular and flirty cheerleader.
-She meets a boy named Patrick and they quickly start dating, which leads to Patrick assuming that Harold is Shelley's father.
-Harold initially uses this to prank Patrick, threatening him should he mess with Harold's "lovely daughter" on their date, but Shelley angrily reveals the truth to Patrick.
-At first Patrick and his friends are mad at Harold, but Harold offers to make up for it by buying the boys some beer.
-When it works, Patrick's attitude toward Harold eases up.
+She meets a boy named Patrick and they start dating, which leads to Patrick assuming that Harold is Shelley's father.
+Harold initially uses this to prank Patrick, but Shelley reveals the truth.
+At first Patrick and his friends are mad, but Harold makes up for it by buying the boys some beer.